Federal University of Technology Akure: Library

-The Albert Ilemobade Library is located beside the School of Engineering and Engineering Technology at the Federal University of Technology Akure (FUTA).
-Students are required to register in their first year to access services.
+The Albert Ilemobade Library is the main university library of Federal University of Technology Akure and is located beside the School of Engineering and Engineering Technology on the main campus.
+Students are required to register during their first year of study to access library services.

-The library is named after Professor Albert Ilemobade, the university's second Vice-Chancellor.
-It was founded in 1982 at the Old Library complex on the mini campus.
-By April 2006, it was relocated to a permanent two-story building with a floor area of approximately 1,614.74 m^{2} and a seating capacity of 2,500.
+The library is named after Professor Albert Ilemobade, the university’s second vice-chancellor.
+It was established in 1982 at the former library complex on the mini campus.
+In April 2006, the library was relocated to its current permanent facility, a two-story building with a total floor area of approximately 1,614.74 square metres (about 17,380 square feet) and seating for up to 2,500.

-It is open to senior staff, students of the institution, and alumni of the university.
-The library also admits outside learners with valid reasons, who are required to provide a letter of introduction from an authorized university official (i.e., dean of a faculty, head of department from the visitor's school or director of an organization).
+Access to the library is available to senior staff, enrolled students and alumni of the university.
+The facility also admits external users for approved academic or research purposes, subject to the presentation of a letter of introduction from an authorized official, such as a faculty dean, head of department from the visitor’s institution, or the director of an organization.